isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-archiving-service-description/compliance-and-security-features.md

 ms.lasthandoff: 04/09/2021
 ms.locfileid: "51653083"
 ---
-# <a name="compliance-and-security-features-in-exchange-online-archiving"></a>Recursos de conformidade e segurança no Arquivamento do Exchange Online
+# <a name="compliance-and-security-features-in-exchange-online-archiving"></a>Recursos de conformidade e segurança em Arquivamento do Exchange Online

 ## <a name="compliance-features-in-exchange-online-archiving"></a>Recursos de conformidade no Exchange Online